sanghanet/sanghanet/README.md

    Feel free to config other .env files and start scripts...

    ## Automatic mode
+   --- WITH LOCAL DB ---
+   a) run `mongod` and `npm run local-dev` in the root folder, but in separate tabs.

+   --- WITH ATLAS DB ---
    a) In project ROOT folder run `npm run dev`.
 This command will:

       - set DEV_SERVER variable to 1